-To prep Jamaican jerk seasoning, we will combine brown sugar (or coconut sugar), thyme leaves, ground allspice, garlic powder, cinnamon, black pepper, salt and cayenne.
+To prep this seasoning, we will combine brown sugar (or coconut sugar), thyme leaves, ground allspice, garlic powder, cinnamon, black pepper, salt and cayenne.
 Stir to combine.
 Use the seasoning right away, or store in the pantry in an air tight container for up to a year.

 - sugar- most jerk seasoning recipes do not include sugar, but I found it to compliment the flavors really well.
 Leave it out if you'd prefer

 - cayenne- as written this spice blend has a mild spice to it.
 Feel free to increase the cayenne to 1 teaspoon for a spicy version or reduce to ¼ teaspoon for a mild version.
 It's also fine to leave it out completely.

 - marinade- turn this into a marinade by combining with lime juice and olive oil.
 You can use this on chicken, shrimp and steak.
 Find full quantities in my Shortcut Jamaican Jerk Chicken Marinade post